shakespete/docker/Section 2.2 - Container Images.md

 - A further best practice is to keep the number of layers that make up your image relatively small.
 - Remember that in a Dockerfile, each line that starts with a keyword such as FROM, COPY, or RUN creates a new layer.
 The easiest way to reduce the number of layers is to combine multiple individual RUN commands into a single one.

-3) The third way to create a new container image is by importing or loading it from a file.
+<h4>3) The third way to create a new container image is by importing or loading it from a file.</h4>
 - A container image is nothing more than a tarball.
 ** In computing, tar is a computer software utility for collecting many files into one archive file, often referred to as a tarball, for distribution or backup purposes.